Skip to content

 Services Started

-The docker-compose.graphiti.yml file starts two services:
+The docker-compose.graphiti.yml file starts one service:

-1. Neo4j (Graph Database): - Image: neo4j:5.26.0 - Container: guardkit-neo4j - Ports: 7474 (HTTP/Browser), 7687 (Bolt protocol) - Volumes: neo4j_data:/data, neo4j_logs:/logs (persistent storage) - Health Check: Cypher shell check every 10s - Browser: http://localhost:7474
+Neo4j (Graph Database): - Image: neo4j:5.26.0 - Container: guardkit-neo4j - Ports: 7474 (HTTP/Browser), 7687 (Bolt protocol) - Volumes: neo4j_data:/data, neo4j_logs:/logs (persistent storage) - Plugins: APOC (utility procedures) - Health Check: Cypher shell check every 10s - Browser: http://localhost:7474

 Port Mappings